How To Set Up and Load the Moog Infinity Feeding Pump Correctly

 • Recheck the feeding tube connector before starting

-Priming becomes a problem when it is treated as a quick final step instead of part of setup.
+Priming problems usually come from treating this step as a quick final check instead of part of the full setup.
 If air is left in the line, if formula advance is incomplete, or if the setup is restarted without correcting the cause, an avoidable alarm or feeding interruption can follow.
-In those cases, the issue is often not that the pump failed.
-It is that the enteral pump priming step did not fully remove air from the bag or tubing.
+In many cases, the issue is not pump failure.
+The enteral pump priming step simply did not remove all air from the bag or tubing.

 Common Setup Mistakes That Cause Feeding Interruptions